nus-cs2103/website-base/admin/tutorials.md

 <br/>

 * **No leading from the front**: Tutors are not expected to lead your project effort.
-They will not tell you how to do project tasks or when to do project tasks.
+They will not tell you how or when to do project tasks.
 You have to figure those out yourselves.
-But tutors will give you feedback on how you are doing (or have done) project tasks so that you can improve further.
+But tutors will give you feedback on how you are doing project tasks so that you can improve further.

 **Timing/venue:**